mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

     label: tutorial
 ---

-The Mender Client has the ability to run pre- and postinstall scripts, before and after it writes the root filesystem.
+The Mender-update Client has the ability to run pre- and postinstall scripts, before and after it writes the root filesystem.
 However, Mender state scripts are more general and useful than pre/postinstall scripts because they can be run between *any* state transition, not just (before/after) the install state.
 For some examples of usage, see [example use cases](#example-use-cases).

 ## The nine states

-Starting with the Mender Client version 1.2, support is available for scripts to be run before and after nine different states:
+Starting with the Mender-update Client version 1.2, support is available for scripts to be run before and after nine different states:

 * `Idle`: this is a state where no communication with the server is needed nor is there any update in progress
 * `Sync`: communication with the server is needed (currently while checking if there is an update for the given device and when inventory data is sent to server)